ethereum/solidity-underhanded-contest/README.md

 # solidity-underhanded-contest

-Website and resourcses for the Underhanded Solidity Contest.
+Website and resources for the Underhanded Solidity Contest.